-- 1. The Race Marshal is in charge of all aspects of the race from the mandatory mushers' meeting February 15, 2024 through the Awards breakfast on Monday, February 19, 2024. a.
+- 1. The Race Marshal is in charge of all aspects of the race from the mandatory mushers' meeting February 13, 2025 through the Awards breakfast on Monday, February 17, 2025. - a.
 Final authority and interpretation of all rules. - b.
 Final determination for alteration of race, start location and race route changes. - c.
-Final determinations of winners and placing. - 2.
+Final determinations of winners and placing. - d.
+Final determination on disqualifications from the race and any recommended sanctions. - 2.
 The Race Judges shall act in concert with the Race Marshal and will hold authority within their specific locations as assigned by the Race Marshal. - 3.
 The Chief Veterinarian shall have final authority over the disposition of any dogs for medical reasons. - a.
-The Race Marshal and Race Judges shall consult with the Chief Veterinarian regarding any determinations of disqualification of any dogs or teams in regards to dog welfare. - b.
+The Race Marshal and Race Judges shall consult with the Chief Veterinarian regarding any determinations of disqualification of any dogs or teams in regard to dog welfare. - b.
 The Race Veterinarians are Consulting Specialists to the race and have the right to examine any dog at any checkpoint during the race.
 In addition to the pre-race vet check, they will be available throughout the race for consultations, first aid, and major medical situations.
-Their recommendations to disallow entry or remove a dog or team from the race may occur at any time during the race and will go directly to the Chief Veterinarian, who, in conjunction with the Race Marshal, will make the final decision.
-In the absence of the Chief Veterinarian, the concurrence of two or more veterinarians in consultation with a Judge may result in disallowing entry, removal, or holding of a dog or team from the race. - 4.
+Their recommendations to disallow entry or remove a dog or team from the race may occur at any time during the race and will go directly to the Chief Veterinarian, who works in conjunction with the Race Marshal to determine a course of action.
+In the absence of the Chief Veterinarian, the concurrence of two or more veterinarians in consultation with the Race Marshal may result in disallowing entry, removal, or holding of a dog or team from the race.
+The Race Marshal makes the final decision. - 4.
 The race officials, timers, judges, and race veterinarians each have immediate authority in their specific area of responsibility and will act as consultants to the Race Marshal who has ultimate responsibility for decision making.